haramori/rhme3/Challenges/It's_a_Kind_of_Magic_solution_2.md

 	Normal encryption: HW:AddRoundkey = hamming_weight(pt_byte ^ key_byte)
 	This challenge:    HW:AddRoundkey = hamming_weight(pt_byte ^ mask_byte)

+So HW:AddRoundkey can be used to reveal the mask.

 However, to make the attack work careful attention needs to be placed on alignment and limiting the range of the attack.

 Here's the procedure using ChipWhisperer Analyzer: